5 Must Have Teas For Autumn

 Rooibos is caffeine free (thus a notably relaxing Tea) and low in tannins, making it an excellent alternative to so-called “regular” Tea (Tea that originates from the Camellia sinensis plant).
 It also has a multitude of health benefits when consumed as part of a healthy and active lifestyle.

 Why drink this Tea in Autumn?
 Again, for those wishing to hold on to the summer months just a little longer, Rooibos Tea is likely to fill the void.
 It is a very accommodating beverage, particularly when other ingredients are added.
-Aside from our standalone Rooibos Tea, we also have a range of Flavoured Rooibos Teas, including Rooibos Vanilla Tea for all ice cream lovers, as well as Rooibos Pineapple and Lemon Sorbet Tea for a more tropical take on this versatile brew.
+Aside from our standalone Rooibos Loose Tea, we also have a range of Flavoured Rooibos Teas, including Rooibos Vanilla Tea for all ice cream lovers, as well as Rooibos Pineapple and Lemon Sorbet Tea for a more tropical take on this versatile brew.

 Lapsang Souchong Tea Bags